haithamelmengad/algorithms/questions/js.md

 1. What's the difference between `obj[key]`, `obj.key`, `obj["key"]`?
 1. What does `"use strict"` do?
 Where does it go?
 Where does it take effect?
 Why might we use it?
 1. Explain variable scoping in JavaScript.
+1. Is JavaScript single-threaded or multi-threaded?
+What does this mean exactly?
+1. What is an asynchronous call?
+When are they useful?
+How do these work in JavaScript?
+1. What is the JavaScript event loop?
+Why is it important?
+1. What does calling `setTimeout` with a delay of zero do?

 ### ES6/ES2015/ECMAScript 2015